Skip to content

 public static function output( $atts, $content = null ) {

-// Extract shortcode attributes (based on the vc_lean_map function - see next function)
+// Extract shortcode attributes based on vc_lean_map settings

 $atts = vc_map_get_attributes( 'myprefix_say_hello', $atts );